rlkamalapurkar/ipopt_mex/README.md

 	```
 	cp ./libcoinhsl.dylib ./libhsl.dylib
 	```
 The complete toolbox with MUMPS and HSL linear solvers should now be in the `install` folder.
 The toolbox should be portable to any MacOS arm64 computer.
-As long as the directory `install\lib` is on your MATLAB path, Ipopt should work.
+As long as the directory `install/lib` is on your MATLAB path, Ipopt should work.

-Test your setup by running the examples in the `install\examples` directory.
+Test your setup by running the examples in the `install/examples` directory.
 In MATLAB, navigate to the `install` directory and run
 ```
 addpath(fullfile(pwd,'lib'));
 cd examples